 David Berry joined Flagship Pioneering in 2005.
 Trained as an M.D./Ph.D., David brings a multifaceted perspective to his work in conceiving, creating, resourcing and launching groundbreaking companies at Flagship.

 David holds over 200 patents and patent applications.
-At Flagship, David has co-founded and helped build more than 20 companies across life sciences, technology and sustainability, including Seres Therapeutics (NASDAQ: MCRB), Joule Unlimited, Evelo Biosciences, Eleven Biotherapeutics (NASDAQ: EBIO), LS9 (acquired by Renewable Energy Group), Axcella Health and Indigo Agriculture.
+At Flagship, David has co-founded and helped build more than 20 companies across life sciences, technology and sustainability, including Seres Therapeutics (NASDAQ: MCRB), Joule Unlimited, Evelo Biosciences (NASDAQ: EVLO), Eleven Biotherapeutics (NASDAQ: EBIO), LS9 (acquired by Renewable Energy Group), Axcella Health and Indigo Agriculture.

 The thread uniting David’s work is an abiding enthusiasm for solving complex global challenges.
 David is particularly interested in the issue of sustainability because of its unprecedented intricacy—which applies broadly to our healthcare system, our environment and beyond.
 As a member of the Leadership Council of the United Nations Sustainable Development Solutions Network, David has actively sought to think globally about important problems.